mgill2190/training/SimpleShipment/README.md

 * Carrier
 * ETA date (dd-mm-yyyy)

-I would like to click a hyperlink on each reference to show a shipment information page (as per UI mockup).
+I want to click a hyperlink on each reference to show a shipment information page (as per UI mockup).
 I want to be able to edit any shipment input field, apart from the shipment reference which cannot be changed.
 I want to save any changes to these shipment fields.